 2. How Many Man Hours Does a Process Take?

-To maximize impact, you want to automate tasks that take a meaningful amount of time.
+To maximize impact, you want to automate tasks that take a meaningful amount of your team’s time.
 The best way to do that is to calculate total hours spent on a process by all of your employees.
 Ask employees how they’re spending their time each day, tally up the totals for individual processes, and identify which are the most time-consuming as an organization.
 By automating these tasks, not only will you benefit from increased speed and accuracy, but you will also see the biggest jump in individual employee productivity – we call that a win-win.

-Are you a small organization?
-You don’t have to be a large health system to recognize the benefits of automation.
+You don’t have to be a large health system to recognize the growing benefits of automation.
 A good rule of thumb is that once a process requires four full-time employees, it is worth considering for automation.
 For one 2,000 bed hospital, Olive averaged a savings of 11 FTEs per day by automating claims status checks, and another customer saw a cost savings of $340K in just 22 days of their pilot program.

 3. What Business Processes Would Benefit From Increased Speed, Capacity, and Accuracy?

-Besides freeing up human employees, automation can also complete tasks faster and more accurately than humans – for instance, an AI workforce works 24 hours a day, 7 days a week, 365 days a year, without any breaks or errors.
-Any process where speed, capacity, and accuracy would benefit your organization should be a candidate for process automation.
+Besides freeing up human employees, automation can also complete tasks faster and more accurately than humans – an AI workforce works 24 hours a day, 7 days a week, 365 days a year.
+Any process where speed, capacity, and accuracy would benefit your organization should be considered for automation.
 Processes found in claim denial management, supply chain, and patient credentialing are often the best areas to begin.

 4. What Bottlenecks Are Impacting Your Operations?

 One of the greatest benefits of automation is that it can optimize your human workforce.
-For your employees, it can mean the freedom to do what they do best – think creatively, solve complex problems, and most importantly, focus on delivering the best possible patient experience.
+For employees, it can mean the freedom to do what they do best – think creatively, solve complex problems, and most importantly, focus on delivering the best possible patient experience.
 Imagine how much nicer it would be for a patient to be notified of a eligibility issue earlier, rather than later?
 And for your front desk staff to have more time to discuss the issue with the patient?
 An AI workforce can make that happen.
 The healthcare industry strives to deliver a superior patient experience.
-It is critical to ask, “What transaction-based work holds back my employees from delivering that promise?”
+Ask yourself, “What transaction-based work holds back my employees from delivering that promise?”

-Identifying potential candidates for automation is just part of the process – you need a road map that takes your hospital all the way from idea to AI implementation.
+Identifying potential candidates for automation is just one part of the process – you need a road map that takes your hospital all the way from idea to implementation.

-Our white paper, Build the Business Case for Intelligent Automation, helps you develop a clear path from idea to implementation, helping you identify candidate processes for automation and better understand how to take action.
+Our white paper, Build the Business Case for Intelligent Automation, helps you develop a clear path to enterprise-wide AI, helping you identify candidate processes for automation and better understand how to take action.
 Download the white paper today to learn more.